 Enormously impressive...Taylor's playing is full of ideas with a strong sense of direction - Jazz UK

 Willing to teachBeginners

-Credentials/BackgroundJamie is Principal Lecturer in Jazz at Leeds College of Music (the UK's largest conservatoire), where he is also a senior lecturer on the jazz faculty.
+Credentials/BackgroundJamie is Principal Lecturer in Jazz at Leeds College of Music (the UK's largest conservatoire).
 He is also a visiting lecturer at the University of Leeds and the University of Sheffield.
-He is also a featured master on the website mikesmasterclasses.com
+Jamie is a featured master on the website mikesmasterclasses.com

 Clinic/Workshop InformationJamie is available for clinics on many aspects of jazz improvisation, including: learning repertoire by ear, time feel and articulation, and harmonic techniques...